uor-aces/uor-aces.github.io/_projects/esiwace.md

 ---
 title: ESiWACE
+subtitle: The European Centre for Excellence in Weather and Climate Computing

 description:
-  ACES involvement in the European Centre of Excellence in Weather and Climate Computing includes developing new I/O sub-systems capable of handling pre-exascale data flows both at simulation time, and in the analysis environment.
+  ACES involvement in ESIWACE includes developing new I/O sub-systems capable of handling pre-exascale data flows both at simulation time, and in the analysis environment.

 people: